W. Va. Code § 18B-1-6

 WVSOM considers a half day holiday to be 3.5 hours, unless otherwise instructed by the President.

-If WVSOM is open on any election day, then an employee may provide written notice to their supervisor, three days prior to the election, that the employee needs a period of time not to exceed three hours between the opening and the closing of the polls to cast his or her vote and return to work due to the employee’s work schedule and poll hours.
-Up to three hours will be provided to the employee without penalty or deduction from his or her usual salary or wages on account of such absence when the employee does not have three or more hours of his or her own time away from WVSOM at any time between the hours of the opening and the closing of the polls on election day.
+If WVSOM is open on any election day, and an employee’s work schedule does not allow the employee to vote during normal poll hours, then the employee may provide written notice to their supervisor, three days prior to the election, that the employee needs a period of time not to exceed three hours between the opening and the closing of the polls to vote.
+Up to three hours will be provided to the employee without penalty or deductions from the employee's usual salary or wages on account of such absence.

 Holiday schedules will be established and used on a fiscal year basis and posted to the WVSOM website.

-When a full-time regular, non-exempt employee is required to work on any designated institutional holiday, that employee at his/her option shall receive regular pay for that holiday plus substitute time off or additional pay at the rate of one and one-half (1 ½) times the number of hours actually worked.
+When a full-time regular, non-exempt employee is required to work on any designated institutional holiday, that employee shall determine whether to receive regular pay for that holiday plus substitute time off or additional pay at the rate of one and one-half (1 ½) times the number of hours actually worked.
 Exempt employees required to work on a designated institutional holiday shall receive holiday float time for each hour actually worked.

 A recognized WVSOM holiday occurring during an employee's paid leave period shall not be considered as a day of leave, provided the employee is not in a terminal leave period.

 Qualified employees of WVSOM are provided a comprehensive leave program as state employees.
-Employees working 1,950 hours within a twelve month period accrue leave at the full rate.
-Employees working between 1,040 and 1,950 hours within a twelve month period receive pro rata leave.
-Employees working under 1,040 hours within a twelve month period receive no leave.
-If an employee works less than a full pay period or is on unpaid leave during a pay period, then their annual and sick leave will be accrued on a pro rata basis.
+Employees working 1,950 hours within a twelve month period accrue leave at the full rate as determined by their employment status.
+Employees working between 1,040 and 1,950 hours within a twelve month period accrue pro rata leave.
+Employees working under 1,040 hours within a twelve month period do not accrue leave.
+If an employee works less than a full pay period or is on unpaid leave during a pay period, then their leave will be accrued on a pro rata basis.
 Some federal and state leave provisions also apply to part-time employees.

 WVSOM is required to keep on file a record showing the current leave status of each leave-earning employee.